mirage335-colossus/ubiquitous_bash/README.md

 * Self-hosted debugger and snippet manager.
 * Graphical DRAKON and/or Blockly/SigBlockly examples.

+* Nested userChRoot in userChRoot .
+Beware, this bizarre scenario might cause guest corruption, a mess of mounts, or worse.

+* Hard and soft cpu, memory, swap, I/O, and storage limits on all subprocesses independent of full virtualization.

 # Known Issues

 * Some ChRoot mounting functions are in fact generic, and should be renamed as such after audit.